 What countries are the biggest plastic polluters?

 While the United States and Mexico may consume the most per capita, we are not the world’s biggest polluter.
 That award goes to China, though the US is a close second, followed by Brazil, Indonesia, and Japan.
 Globally, we go through one million plastic water bottles per minute.
 Of that figure, some countries are consuming significantly more water bottles than others.
 The US, for example, goes through 1,500 plastic water bottles every second, whereas China consumes 2,156 bottles per second.
 The glaring problem here is when you consider our respective populations: China is roughly 1.3 billion people, and the US only 350 million.
 Per capita, the US is consuming far more.
 In Mexico, because of poor-tap water quality, they have become the world’s largest bottled water consumer per capita, an average of 61 gallons per person each year.
-The chart below outlines countries ranked by their bottled water consumption.

 You’ll notice in the table above that these are all industrialized countries, many of which offer clean water to their citizens straight from the tap, and yet these are the countries in which plastic water bottles are imported in the largest quantities.
 In fact, people in the United States consume more bottled water than milk or beer, and more than half of the airports in the UK don’t provide drinking fountains.